bumbu/svg-pan-zoom/README.md

 * 'onPan' must be a callback function to be called when pan changes.
 * 'customEventsHandler' must be a object with `init` and `destroy` arguments as functions.

-`beforeZoom` and `onZoom` callbacks will be called with a float attribute.
-The attribute will be equal to current zoom scale of the viewport.
+`beforeZoom` will be called with 2 float attributes: oldZoom and newZoom.
 If `beforeZoom` will return `false` then zooming will be halted.

+`onZoom` callbacks will be called with one float attribute representing new zoom scale.

 `beforePan` will be called with 2 attributes:
 * `oldPan`